 But what about when the husband contradicts the Word of God?
 This is a bit of a tricky issue and may not be 100% black and white.

 First, let’s get a broader context.
 The Bible tells us that in general as believers, that we are to submit to every human institution and governmental authority (1 Peter 2:13-17, Romans 13:1-7), that slaves/servants should respect and follow their masters (Colossians 3:22-25, 1 Timothy 6:1-2, and many more), and as we will see later, children are to obey and honor their parents (Ephesians 6:1-4).
 And 1 Peter 3:1 states: “Likewise, wives, be subject to your own husbands, so that even if some do not obey the word, they may be won without a word by the conduct of their wives, when they see your respectful and pure conduct.”

-There is always going to be someone or something what we are to respectfully submit to while we are here in earth.
+There is always going to be someone or something that we are to respectfully submit to while we are here on earth.
 However, when it ultimately clashes with the Word of God, then God must always take preeminence over anything any earthly entity forces us to do.
 This doctrine I believe is exemplified in Acts 5:29 when the early disciples were told not to proclaim the Gospel of Jesus Christ by the Jewish ruling authorities: “Peter and the other apostles replied: ‘We must obey God rather than human beings!'”
 I feel the same approach can be applied to just about any other level of human position, whether it be man, woman, or child.